 We have many services to help you through your journey.
 Our experts offer counseling and support to help you and your family manage anxiety and other emotional concerns related to cancer.
 We offer support groups and programs, both in person and through live online events.
 You can meet other people going through a similar experience.
-Our Patient and Caregiver Peer Support Program connects you and your caregivers to people who have had a similar breast cancer diagnosis.

 Social workers are an important part of your care team.
 They can give you information about how to talk about your diagnosis with your children, parents, work colleagues, and friends.
 You can have individual consultations with them.
 Our social workers can talk with you about concerns with paying for your care at MSK.

 Cancer treatment can affect your sexual health and interest in sexual activity.
 Our Sexual Health Program can help with physical symptoms and emotional issues that can affect your sex life.
 Our Cancer and Fertility Program is run by our fertility nurse specialists.
 They can help preserve your fertility (ability to get pregnant) if you want to have a child.
 We will guide you through options, whether you are newly diagnosed or have completed cancer treatment.

 MSK Healthy Living is an evidence-based, personalized program with one-on-one support to help you in every aspect of your journey.
 We will create a personal lifestyle plan tailored to your needs and concerns.